vinaygopinath/androidtutorial/app/views/concept_lessons/_android_activities.html.md

 This is typically how your activity behaves at different points.
 Let see each lifecycle state one by one and why they are required.

+###On Create
-**On Create:** On create is called when your activity is getting created for the first time.
+On create is called when your activity is getting created for the first time.
 On Create is called only 1 time in entire lifecycle of activity.
 Usually this is the place where you will set the layout using (setContentView) to set the layout/UI to the activity.

 Also you can use onCreate to initialize your variables.
 In Any android application when ever you create any activity, the minimum method which you need to override is onCreate.
 If you don’t override on create method you will not able to set any UI to your activity and you will get an error when your app will run.